ecsyjs/ecsy/site/docs/manual/Architecture.md

 }
 ```

 The schema is used to set the default values of a component.
 ECSY also uses it to implement the default `.copy()`, `.clone()`, and `.reset()` methods.
+Setting the initial values of a component, and resetting them via `.reset()` are necessary for pooling.
+When you define a schema, you get this for free!
 Schemas can also be used for tooling and serialization, something we plan on covering in the future.

 Each property in a schema represents a property on the component: